lguzzon-scratchbook/node-fosh/README.md

 $ es -regex '^\.git$' './src' | Split-Path -Parent | shdo add '@git-repos'
 ```

+### List: Prints the path of the tag list file

+You can edit it in a texteditor (Notepad, Vim, etc.).

 ### Run: Execute commands in multiple directories

 Arguments can be tags and paths.